benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/open-ephys-zmq-demo/README.md

 pyramid gui --trial-file demo_experiment.hdf5 --experiment demo_experiment.yaml --plot-positions plot_positions.yaml
 ```

-The plots should update whenever we get trial-delimiting ecodes.
+The plots should update every 5 seconds or so with whatever data we've received, if any.